pythagoras-dev/persidict/README.md

 instances of a specific class.
 * **Advanced Functionality**: Includes features like write-once dictionaries, timestamping of entries, and tools for handling file-system-safe keys.
+* **Hierarchical Keys**: Keys can be sequences of strings, creating a directory-like structure within the storage backend.

+## 2.2 Use Cases

+`persidict` is well-suited for a variety of applications, including:

+* **Caching**: Store results of expensive computations and retrieve them later, even across different machines.
+* **Configuration Management**: Manage application settings in a distributed environment, allowing for easy updates and access.
+* **Data Pipelines**: Share data between different stages of a data processing pipeline.
+* **Distributed Task Queues**: Store task definitions and results in a shared location.
+* **Memoization**: Cache function call results in a persistent and distributed manner.

 ## 3. Usage